 A commercial Vaadin subscription is required to use Azure Cloud Kit in your project.

-Azure Cloud Kit lets you quickly deploy your Vaadin application to Microsoft’s Azure Cloud.
-Azure Cloud Kit is based on Kubernetes Kit, which means that all the features of Kubernetes Kit are also available in Azure Cloud Kit.
-This means that both Kits enable the following:
+With Azure Cloud Kit, you can quickly deploy your Vaadin application to Microsoft’s Azure Cloud.
+It’s based on Kubernetes Kit, which means that all of the features of Kubernetes Kit are also available in Azure Cloud Kit.
+Both Kits enable the following:

-Non-disruptive rolling updates that don’t interrupt user sessions, thus reducing the cost and inconvenience of after-hours deployments.
+Non-disruptive rolling updates that don’t interrupt user sessions, thus reducing the cost and the inconvenience of after-hours deployments;

-Horizontal scalability, which saves on cloud costs by allowing your application to scale down without impacting active user sessions, and scale up when needed.
+Horizontal scalability, saving on cloud costs by allowing your application to scale down without impacting active user sessions — and scale up when needed;

-High availability, enabling users to keep their active sessions and continue using your application even if a server fails.
+High availability, enabling users to keep their active sessions and continue using your application even if a server fails; and

 Serialization helpers that make it faster and easier to leverage fully horizontal scaling and fail-over.